akabe1/my-FRIDA-scripts/README.md

 # Description
-Some useful FRIDA javascript tools for mobile security analysis (also shared on: <https://codeshare.frida.re/>):
+Some useful FRIDA javascript tools for mobile security analysis (also shared on: <https://codeshare.frida.re/>), these scripts have been tested only on devices (it is not guaranteed that they work on emulators):

 #### Android Multiple Certificate Pinning Bypass
 Script to bypass multiple certificate pinning checks in Android apps: